 |Puella||North of Northeast||NNE|

 |Acquisitio||South of Southeast||SSE|

 |Amissio||North of Northwest||NNW|

-When reading the Shield Chart independent of the House Chart, one could take the Child within the relevant triplicity as the answer/direction, or perhaps even the Sentence/Reconciler, as the Judge can only be an even-number figure (Populus, Via, Conjunctio, Carcer, Populus, Fortuna Major, Fortuna Minor, Acquisitio, and Amissio).
-When reading the House Chart, the answer/direction would be indicated by the significator of the quesited.
+The compass lends itself well to single-figure readings, however, when casting a Shield Chart, the reader should take the main figure within the relevant triplicity (N1, N2, N3, or N4) as the answer since the Judge can only be an even-number figure (i.e. Populus, Via, Conjunctio, Carcer, Populus, Fortuna Major, Fortuna Minor, Acquisitio, and Amissio).
+When reading the House Chart, the answer would be indicated by the significator of the quesited.

 - Wikimedia Commons contributors, “File:Geomantic Instrument Egypt or Syria 1241 1242 CE Muhammad Ibn Khutlukh al Mawsuli.Jpg,” Wikimedia Commons, the free media repository, accessed June 17, 2021, https://commons.wikimedia.org/w/index.php?title=File:Geomantic_instrument_Egypt_or_Syria_1241_1242_CE_Muhammad_ibn_Khutlukh_al_Mawsuli.jpg&oldid=465260697.

 John Michael Greer.
 2009.
 The Art and Practice of Geomancy: Divination, Magic, and Earth Wisdom of the Renaissance.
 Illustrated.
 Newburyport, MA: Weiser Books.

 Robert Fludd.
 1687.
 Fasciculus Geomanticus, In Quo Varia Variorum Opera Geomantica.
 Verona. https://warburg.sas.ac.uk/pdf/fmh2775c2b2341690.pdf.